top of page

-Carey M. Palmquist, MSM
+Carey M. Palmquist, MSM, EOLD

 My name is Carey, and I am an end-of-life/death doula in my private practice, Chesapeake Bay Death Doula.
 I became an end-of-life doula because I believe that through the intimacy and vulnerability of discussions about death, we can create a special and sacred space to accept death as another phase of our magnificent humanity.
 As an end-of-life doula, I hope that together, we can create beautiful spaces for transitioning loved ones that will carry us through the grief that comes from profound loss.